marcelkornblum/dialectic/cli/README.md

 # Framework

 To start with, we will be using React, along with several helper libraries (detailed on the [Credits](../docs/CREDITS.md) page).
+Browserify, jQuery..

+Folder structure is similar to the Flux default as per the tutorial, modified as per http://stackoverflow.com/a/29982852/1738951.

 # Development setup